 First, the program is geared to children at the kindergarten level up through the third grade.
 It is a flexible program, however, that can be adapted to start at any point in those years by choosing a faster or slower pace and including many of optional activities that make lessons easier or more challenging.
-WriteShop Primary was written with the homeschooling family in mind, taking into account the unique needs and dynamics of the homeschool classroom.
+WriteShop Primary was written with the homeschooling family in mind.
+Lessons take into account the unique needs and dynamics of the homeschool classroom.

 Introducing Young Children to Writing

-It’s important for these beginning writers to explain the meaning of their picture and be encouraged to write a letter, word, or group of words according to their ability.
+It’s important for these beginning writers to explain the meaning of their picture.
+Encourage them to write a letter, word, or group of words according to their ability.

 Most of all, the writing experience for young children should be fun!
 Motivation, excitement, and a positive learning environment all help primary-age children build confidence as they acquire the ability to write.